This is

 4

-How does our plan cover CGT in the case of referrals into COEs (Centers of Excellence)?
+How does our plan cover therapies in the case of referrals into COEs (Centers of Excellence)?

 5